Conformal and Contact Kinetic Dynamics and Their Geometrization

 endowing $\mathcal{F}(T^*M) \times \mathbb{R}$ with the Lie algebra bracket in \eqref{alg-ext}, and $ \mathcal{F}(T^*M\times \mathbb{R})$ with the contact bracket in \eqref{Lag-Bra}.

 It is possible to carry this Lie algebra homomorphism to the level of vector fields.
-To this end, we employ the isomorphisms \eqref{iso} and \eqref{Phi-c} on the domain and the range of \eqref{Xi} to arrive at the Lie algebra homomorphism
+To this end, we employ the isomorphisms \eqref{iso} and \eqref{Phi-c} on the domain and the range of \eqref{Xi} in a respected manner to arrive at the Lie algebra homomorphism

 where $\bar{H}$ is the contact Hamiltonian function in \eqref{H-barH}.
 Finally, in view of the canonical inclusions of the Lie algebras $ \mathfrak{X}_{\rm{ham}}(T^*M)$ and $\mathcal{F}(T^*M) $ into their extensions $ \mathfrak{X}_{\rm{ham}}(T^*M)\times \mathbb{R}$ and $\mathcal{F}(T^*M)\times \mathbb{R} $, we present the following commutative diagram.